-Oyster reefs and other shellfish habitats provide various ecosystem services that benefit human communities, including water filtration, habitat provision for fish, and coastal protection.
-However, over the past century, more than 85 percent of all shellfish ecosystems have been lost, making them the most endangered marine habitat on the planet.
-Hong Kong is no exception.
-Historical research and dive expeditions completed by TNC and The University of Hong Kong revealed that Hong Kong historically had extensive shellfish habitats that have been decimated by dredging for lime and development.
+It is important to let the local community know that over 85 percent of all shellfish ecosystems worldwide have been lost in the past century, making them the most endangered marine habitat on the planet.
+Hong Kong's situation is no different to the global ecosystem.
+Historical research and dive expeditions by the Nature Conservancy (TNC) and The University of Hong Kong have revealed that once-extensive shellfish habitats have been decimated by dredging and development activities.
 Unfortunately, this ecological tragedy silently unfolded beneath the surface, and many people remain unaware of what has been lost.

 Film Screening and Talk